Pensarfeo/Elium-Academy-Exercise-platform-winter-2017/app/course/week2/day5/extra2/description.md

 #### Rollodex

-====
-#####In this project you will use Javascript, jQuery and Bootstrap and CSS styling to create a data entry system with a map feature and data persistence.
+In this project you will use Javascript, jQuery and Bootstrap and CSS styling to create a data entry system with a map feature and data persistence.
 It is a long project that will continue into your weekend if you have time over the weekend.
 This project has no test attached.

 ----